Vivado Accelerator Flow

 2. Tool for generating and/or compiling .dtbo file:

 a.
 PetaLinux tools installation or b.
-XSCT (will be installed as part of Vivado or Vitis)
+XSCT (installed as part of Vivado or Vitis)

 3. (Optional) PetaLinux SOM Starter Kit BSP download